Recent Advances in End-to-End Automatic Speech Recognition: End-to-end models

 as the sum of all possible alignment paths that are mapped to the label sequence $\bf{y}$.
-The mapping $A$ is defined as $A (\bf{a}) = \bf{y}$. \footnote{Note this mapping is different from the CTC mapping $B$ in Eq. \eqref{eq:Prob_CTC}.}
+The mapping from the alignment path $\bf{a}$ to the label sequence $\bf{y}$ is defined as $A (\bf{a}) = \bf{y}$. \footnote{Note this mapping is different from the CTC mapping $B$ in Eq. \eqref{eq:Prob_CTC}.}

 In Figure \ref{fig:RNNT_path}, three example alignment paths are plotted for speech sequence ${\bf{x}}=({\bf{x_1}}, {\bf{x_2}},......,{\bf{x_8}})$ and label sequence ${\bf{y}}=(\langle s \rangle, t, e, a, m)$, where $\langle s \rangle$ is a token for sentence start.
 All valid alignment paths go from the bottom left corner to the top right corner of the $T\text{x}U$ grid, hence the length of each alignment path is $T+U$.
 In an alignment path, the horizontal arrow advances one time step with a blank label by retaining the prediction network state while the vertical arrow emits a non-blank output label.